Kesslernity / Copilot Agent Pack, Vol. 1

 103,400 credits

-The cost estimator recomputes to this figure and $1,034/mo at base case in a real spreadsheet engine, not a claimed number.
+The cost estimator recomputes to this figure and $1,034/mo at base case in a real spreadsheet engine, not a claimed number, and the register's six pre-filled rows reconcile to the same base case.

 Byte-identical